List of popes: Numbering of popes

 Regnal numbers follow the usual convention for European monarchs.
 Antipopes are treated as pretenders, and their numbers are reused by those considered to be legitimate popes.
 However, there are anomalies in the numbering of the popes.
 Several numbers were mistakenly increased in the Middle Ages because the records were misunderstood.
 Several antipopes were also kept in the sequence, either by mistake or because they were previously considered to be true popes.
-(As a note, the first pope who chooses a unique name is not identified by an ordinal, only assuming a number after a second Pope takes that same name: like how Francis thus far is only referred to as "Francis", but when there is a second one, they will be (respectively) "Francis I" and "Francis II".
-John Paul I is conspicuous as the only exception: having personally chosen to be called "John Paul the First" from the very beginning of his pontificate; which is merely a footnote given his short reign and the fact that he was followed immediately by John Paul II.)
+The first pope who chooses a unique name is identified by the ordinal I, as John Paul I did in 1978.
+Francis is an exception to this, having personally explicitly decided not to use a number.
+All earlier popes who does not share their name with any later pope reigned before regnal numbers became a common practice and therefor cannot be seen as precedents, especially since they are all sometimes referred to as "the first".